 With the depth of products and services we are able to offer in addition to our wealth of experience and expertise, we are confident that we can provide users who are tasked with keeping the trains running, enhancements in economy, rationalization, and first and foremost, safety and comfort in railway maintenance operations.

-Hokkaido Railway Company(JR Hokkaido), East Japan Railway Company(JR East), Central Japan Railway Company(JR Tokai), West Japan Railway Company(JR West), Shikoku Railway Company(JR Shikoku), Kyushu Railway Company(JR Kyushu), Japan Freight Railway Company, TOBU Railway Company, SEIBU Railway Company, Keisei Electric Railway Company, Keio Corporation, Odakyu Electric Railway Company, Tokyu Corporation, Keikyu Corporation, Sotetsu Holdings(Sagami Railway Train), Nagoya Railroad Company(Meitetsu), Nagoya Rinkai Kosoku Railway Company, Kintetsu Corporation, Nankai Electric Railway Company, Keihan Electric Railway Company, Hankyu Corporation, Hanshin Electric Railway Company, Kobe Electric Railway Company, Sanyo Electric Railway Company, Nishi-Nippon Railroad Company, Tokyo Metro Company, Sapporo City Transportation, Sendai City Transportation, Toei Subway, Yokohama Municipal Subway, Nagoya Municipal Subway, Kyoto Municipal Transportation Bureau, Osaka Municipal Transportation Bureau, Kobe Municipal Subway, Fukuoka City Transportation Bureau, Pakistan Railways, Vietnam Railway, Korea Railroad Corporation(KORAIL), SEOUL METRO, Inspection company in Taiwan, Inspection company in Hong Kong, etc...
+Hokkaido Railway Company(JR Hokkaido), East Japan Railway Company(JR East), Central Japan Railway Company(JR Tokai), West Japan Railway Company(JR West), Shikoku Railway Company(JR Shikoku), Kyushu Railway Company(JR Kyushu), Japan Freight Railway Company, TOBU Railway Company, SEIBU Railway Company, Keisei Electric Railway Company, Keio Corporation, Odakyu Electric Railway Company, Tokyu Railways, Keikyu Corporation, Sotetsu Holdings(Sagami Railway Train), Nagoya Railroad Company(Meitetsu), Nagoya Rinkai Kosoku Railway Company, Kintetsu Corporation, Nankai Electric Railway Company, Keihan Electric Railway Company, Hankyu Corporation, Hanshin Electric Railway Company, Kobe Electric Railway Company, Sanyo Electric Railway Company, Nishi-Nippon Railroad Company, Tokyo Metro Company, Sapporo City Transportation, Sendai City Transportation, Toei Subway, Yokohama Municipal Subway, Nagoya Municipal Subway, Kyoto Municipal Transportation Bureau, Osaka Municipal Transportation Bureau, Kobe Municipal Subway, Fukuoka City Transportation Bureau, Pakistan, Korea, Hong Kong, Taiwan, Vietnam, Malaysia, Thailand, etc...

 |Developed and began sale of Switch Profile Gauge which utilizes CCD cameras to provide quick time measurement of turnout track geometry and wearing depth.